 The longest planetary nebula (that we know of) is located in the constellation Carina the Hull.
 Henize 3-401 is also symmetrical like the Butterfly Nebula, but it is thought that its bipolar expulsion is due to the central star's magnetic field.

 A supernova remnant is a gas shell moving away from a collapsed star at great speed, following a violent explosion known as a supernova.
 While a planetary nebula will often be regular and symmetrical-looking, with the dying star visible at the centre, a supernova remnant is irregular due to the violence of the explosion.
 The remains of the star will be an invisible neutron star or black hole.
 We know of several supernova remnants, most notably the Crab Nebula, also known as M1 and NGC 1952.
+One quite remarkable-looking supernova remnant is a pulsar wind nebula, which is only visible to us thanks to the Chandra X-ray Observatory.
+The 'Hand of God' (as it has been nicknamed) is the stellar matter which once belonged to a massive star, now a pulsar catalogued PSR B1509-58.

 Odd One Out